How to Become a Notary in Alabama

 To become a notary in Alabama, you must:

-- Meet at least the eligibility requirements provided in the next section.
+- Meet at least the eligibility requirements listed in the next section.

 - Download and complete an Application for Notary Public Commission Form.